stepleton/SLT_interconnect/README.md

 For socket adaptors, the header pin sockets should extend no further than 5.2mm from the horizontal circuit board.
-So far, the components used have been [Samtec CES-101-01-S-S](https://www.samtec.com/products/ces-101-01-s-s) single-pin sockets, though these may be more liable to "back out" from original IBM plugs than the IBM sockets were.
-Note that even shorter sockets might cause the adaptor to rest too low in the plug for the original restraint to hold it in place.
+So far, the components used have been [Samtec CES-101-01-S-S](https://www.samtec.com/products/ces-101-01-s-s) single-pin sockets, though socket adaptors made with these may be more liable to "back out" from original IBM plugs than the IBM sockets were.
+Note that using even shorter pin-header sockets than these might cause the adaptor to rest too low in the plug for the original restraint to keep it in place.

 For plug adaptors, the header pins should probably not have a mating contact length that extends beyond 5mm.
 So far, the components used have been